WELCOME TO

 New, strict regulation around the whip was introduced in 2023, ensuring that the use of the padded ProCush whip for safety and encouragement is tightly controlled, with thresholds for use set at very low levels.

-Since these rules were introduced they have been breached on only 0.75% of rides, or significantly less than one in every 100 rides.
+Since these rules were introduced they have been breached on only 0.59% of rides, or just over one in every 200 rides.

 COLLECTIVE WELFARE RESPONSIBILITY OF OFFICIALS